MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-withholding-tax.md

 ---
-title: Set Up Withholding Tax in the Australian version
+title: Set Up Withholding Tax [AU]
-description: Withholding tax (WHT) is the tax withheld by a company when it makes a payment to a vendor, in which the full amount owed to the vendor is reduced by the tax withheld in the Australian version.
-The withheld tax is then remitted to the Australian Taxation Office (ATO) when the next Business Activity Statement (BAS) is submitted.
+description: This topic explains how a company sets up withholding tax (WHT) when it makes a payment to a supplier using the General Ledger Setup page.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual